getodk/docs/docs/central-entities.rst

 .. warning::
   Property filters currently apply only to App Users and Public Access Links.
 If a property filter is configured, Web Users with the Data Collector role will not receive any Entities.

+  Currently, you can only filter on user-defined Entity properties, not on system properties like ``label`` or creation date.

 By defining Custom Properties and creating filter rules, you can ensure users only receive the Entities relevant to their work.
 Like :ref:`choice filters <cascading-selects>` in forms, property filters compare values to determine which Entities are available.

 Common use cases include: